A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Experiment Details

 \subsection{Effectiveness of distillation difficulty}

-\textbf{DD is effective in larger models, with a clear negative correlation between DD and average distillation ratios.} As shown in Figure~\ref{fig:Combined_correlation} (a), the Pearson coefficient for Llama2-7B consistently remains below -0.80, reaching as low as -0.98.
-Similar trends are observed in other models with varying architectures and sizes, confirming DD as a reliable predictor of distilled model performance and demonstrating the effectiveness of SOLID.
-Furthermore, the complete Pearson and Spearman results, presented in Table~\ref{tab:correlation}, reveal a negative correlation between RS and the average distillation ratio.
-For instance, in Llama2-7B, both the Pearson and Spearman coefficients fall below -0.77.
-These trends hold across models of different architectures and sizes.
-Additionally, Figure~\ref{fig:appendix:correlation_scatter} displays scatter plots illustrating the relationship between $\Delta$ADR and Distillation Difficulty($\uparrow$)s for four models, with corresponding Pearson and Spearman correlation coefficients.
-The Distillation Difficulty($\uparrow$)s, obtained from Section~\ref{subsection:sensitivity}, show a clear inverse relationship: an increase in $\Delta$ADR leads to a decrease in model scores across all models analyzed.
-This trend is consistently supported by strong negative correlations, with the most significant drop in model scores seen in Phi2-2.7B, where $\Delta$ADR shows the most substantial negative correlation.
+The complete Pearson and Spearman results are presented in Table~\ref{tab:correlation}, revealing a negative correlation between RS and the average distillation ratio.
+For example, in Llama2-7B, both Pearson and Spearman coefficients fall below -0.77.
+Similar trends are seen in models with varying architectures and sizes, confirming that RD is a reliable predictor of distilled model performance and demonstrating the effectiveness of SOLID.
+Additionally, Figure~\ref{fig:appendix:correlation_scatter} shows scatter plots depicting the relationship between $\Delta$ADR and Distillation Difficulty($\uparrow$)s across four models, along with the corresponding Pearson and Spearman correlation coefficients.
+The Distillation Difficulty($\uparrow$)s were obtained from Section~\ref{subsection:sensitivity}.
+As illustrated in Figure~\ref{fig:appendix:correlation_scatter}, we observe a clear trend: an increase in $\Delta$ADR corresponds to a decrease in model scores across all models analyzed.
+This inverse relationship is consistently supported by strong negative values for both Pearson and Spearman correlation coefficients, with the most significant negative correlation seen in Phi2-2.7B, indicating a substantial drop in model scores as $\Delta$ADR increases.

-\textbf{DD is ineffective in smaller OPT model, with notable inconsistencies with ADRs.} As shown in Figure~\ref{fig:Combined_correlation} (b), the negative correlation between DD and ADR in OPT-350M is weak (coefficients above -0.33), showing its unsuitability for predicting distillation performance.
-Additionally, optimal security is achieved by protecting the middle layers rather than the initial or output layers, making SOLID unable to identify the smallest secured set.